 What is Shopify Polaris?

-Shopify Polaris is a design system created by Shopify that helps developers build apps with a consistent and user-friendly interface.
+Shopify Polaris is a design system from Shopify that helps developers build apps with a consistent, user-friendly interface.
 It isn’t just a UI library; it’s a full toolkit that includes components, design guidelines, content standards, and accessibility principles.

-With Polaris, your app can look and behave like it belongs inside Shopify, making it more intuitive for merchants.
+With Polaris, your app can look and behave as if it belongs in Shopify, making it more intuitive for merchants.

 What Does Shopify Polaris Include?